-- Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency
+This cover pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency.

-- Repatriation, which covers the cost of bringing you back to the UK
+If you need to return home, this will cover the cost of bringing you back to the UK.

-- Gadget cover, which will help in case a possession such as a mobile phone or a GoPro is lost or stolen
+Receive compensations in case any valuable electronics, such as a mobile phone or a laptop, are lost or stolen.

-- Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad
+This cover protects you against extra expenses if your passport is lost or stolen while you’re abroad.

 You should also keep an eye on your policy’s excess – that’s the amount you’ll have to pay yourself towards any claim.
 A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.